andrewchen04/andrewchen04.github.io/_pages/cv.md

   * Performed administrative tasks including, but not limited to, maintaining program usage data, managing the online appointment system and program LISTSERV, and providing support to program professional staff

 * __[UC Berkeley Summer Bridge Program Peer Advisor](https://slc.berkeley.edu/summer-bridge)__ (_January 2021 - June 2022_)
-  * Introduced historically underrepresented and underserved first-year students to the social atmosphere, academic rigor, and extracurricular opportunities of a world-class research university each spring/summer
+  * Introduced historically underrepresented and underserved first-year students to the social atmosphere, academic rigor, and extracurricular opportunities of a world-class research university each spring and summer
-  * Hosted and participated in dynamic and inclusive in-person and virtual outreach events, information sessions, speaker panels, and student workshops, ranging from 25 to 1,000 students in attendance with their support networks
+  * Hosted dynamic and inclusive in-person and virtual outreach events, speaker panels, and student workshops, answering students’ questions and sharing advice on how to navigate the collegiate environment, with 25 to 1,000 students in attendance
   * Individually contacted 300+ students via telephone, email, and Zoom and connected them with available learning opportunities to transition into their first year of college with ample support
   * Collaborated with a team of 49 peer and professional staff in weekly group cohesion and awareness workshops
   * Worked cross-functionally to support UC Berkeley’s Student Learning Center (SLC) and affiliated programs as needed